-Note of caution: although the sugar doesn’t look hot it is and can cause nasty burns, so take care when making honeycomb.
+Note of caution: although the sugar doesn’t look hot it is and can cause nasty burns, so please take care when making honeycomb.

-• Pinch of fine sea salt
+- Pinch of fine sea salt

-• 1 tbsp bicarbonate of soda
+- 1 tbsp bicarbonate of soda

 In a large heavy based saucepan add the sugar, golden syrup and salt and heat.
 Gently swirl the saucepan to help make sure the sugar caramelises evenly.
 After about 3 minutes it will have turned a golden colour.
 If you have a sugar thermometer it’ll read 146°c (hard crack stage).

-- Take the saucepan off the heat, add the bicarbonate of soda and keep stirring until all the bicarbonate of soda has dissolved.
+Take the saucepan off the heat, add the bicarbonate of soda and keep stirring until all the bicarbonate of soda has dissolved.
 The mixture will increase rapidly in volume.

 Quickly pour the honeycomb mixture on to the lined baking sheet.
 Allow to cool completely before breaking into pieces.
 Store the leftover honeycomb in an airtight container.